 Happy Birthday Ranveer Singh: 5 Reasons Which Make Us Say, 'Iske Jaisa Koi Hard-ich Nahi Hai'!

-When it comes to a dose of wackiness in our lives, Ranveer Singh is the name which immediately pops up in our minds!
+When it comes to a dose of wackiness in our lives, Ranveer Singh is the name which immediately pops in our minds!
 Touted to be one of Bollywood's most flamboyant actor, he celebrates his 34th birthday today.

 Born in a Sindhi family to Anju and Jagjit Singh Bhavnani, Ranveer completed his bachelor's degree from Indiana University, Bloomington.
 Post completing his degree, he worked as a copywriter in advertising agencies like O & M, J. Walter Thompson.
 However, destiny had something else in store for him!

 Post a stint as an assistant director, Ranveer started auditioning for films.
-In January 2010, a phone call from one of the most reputed production banners, Yash Raj Films' changed his life forever.
+In January 2010, a phone call from one of the most reputed production banners, Yash Raj Films changed his life forever.
 The actor landed his first big break, 'Band Baja Baraat' and the rest is history!

-On Ranveer Singh's 34th birthday today, we give you 5 reasons why we absolutely love this star and that makes us say, 'iske jaisa koi hard-ich nahi hai'.
+On Ranveer Singh's 34th birthday today, we give you 5 reasons why we absolutely love this star and that makes us say, 'Iske jaisa koi hard-ich nahi hai'.

 The Perfect Hubby